ParallelMaths/parallel/pages/7-07-optimise-pizza-money.md

 ---

-There 5! ways to arrange a 4-letter alphabet, which is 120 or (5 × 4 × 3 × 2 × 1) possibilities.
+There are 5! ways to arrange a 4-letter alphabet, which is 120 or (5 × 4 × 3 × 2 × 1) possibilities.
 :::

 ::: problem id=5_3 marks=2
 __5.3.__ What is the value of 8! (or how many ways can you arrange an 8-letter alphabet?

-You can work it out using your calculator’s factorial button – look for the exclamation mark – or you can work it out by multiplying over and over again
+You can work it out using your calculator’s factorial button – look for the exclamation mark – or you can work it out by multiplying over and over again.

 <input solution="40320"/>
 :::